How to Create Your First SaaS Demo Video

 3. Identify Key Features to Showcase:

-- Focus on the core functionalities that solve your audience’s problems.
+- Focus on the core functionalities that solve your audience’s problems

-- Highlight unique selling points that differentiate your SaaS from competitors.
+- Highlight unique selling points that differentiate your SaaS from competitors

-- Prioritize features that are easy to demonstrate and understand.
+- Prioritize features that are easy to demonstrate and understand

 4. Write a Script (or at Least an Outline):

-- Even an outline can help you stay on track and avoid rambling.
+A script ensures a clear, concise, and logical flow.
+Even an outline can help you stay on track and avoid rambling.

 Creating Your SaaS Demo Video: Bringing It to Life